 - a.
-The candidate gives a presentation of approximately 30 to 45 minutes on the dissertation research and findings. - b.
-An intensive questioning by the Doctoral Committee and all others present takes place after the presentation.
-The examination is not merely a defense by the student of the dissertation but may also include a review of the student's competence and comprehension in related fields.
-After the questioning is completed, the meeting is closed to everyone except the committee members, who render their vote. - c.
-Upon successful completion of this examination and compliance with any necessary revisions of the dissertation, the candidate will be certified by the Doctoral Committee for conferral of the degree by completion of the Certification of Doctoral Dissertation Defense form - d.
-If the Final Oral Examination is not passed by the student, the applicant will be allowed to appear for a second trial after the lapse of at least six months.
-If unsuccessful in a second trial, the student will not be permitted to take a further examination and will be recommended for termination from the program.
+The candidate gives a presentation on the dissertation research and findings, followed by an open question/answer session. - b.
+After the question/answer session, the meeting is closed to everyone except the committee members, who will ask additional questions and then render their vote. - c.
+Upon successful completion of this examination and compliance with any necessary revisions of the dissertation, the candidate will be certified by the Doctoral Committee for conferral of the degree by completion of the Certification of Doctoral Dissertation Defense form d.
+If the Examination is not passed, the applicant will be allowed a second trial after at least six months.
+If unsuccessful in a second trial, the student will be recommended for termination from the program.